elixir-lang/elixir/lib/elixir/pages/anti-patterns/macro-anti-patterns.md

   └ client_app.ex:4:
 ```

+#### Refactoring

-**Refactoring:** To remove this anti-pattern, we recommend library authors to avoid providing `__using__` callbacks whenever it can be replaced by `alias` or `import` directives.
+To remove this anti-pattern, we recommend library authors to avoid providing `__using__` callbacks whenever it can be replaced by `alias` or `import` directives.
 In the following code, we assume `use Library` is no longer available and `ClientApp` was refactored in this way, and with that, the code is clearer and the conflict as previously shown no longer exists:

   ```elixir
   defmodule ClientApp do